DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 - 3.7.4 Frequency analysis
     - 🍮**Frequency analysis**: an attack where the characteristics of a language are used to defeat substitution ciphers
         - for example in English, the letter "E" is the most common, so the most common letter in an encrypted cyphertext could be a substitution for "E"
+        - An attacker has intercepted a large amount of data that was all encrypted with the same algorithm and encryption key.
+With no further information they can attemt a frequency analysis attack
         - other examples might include letters that appear twice in sequence, as well as the most common words used in a language
 - 3.7.5 Chosen ciphertext
-    - 🍮**Chosen ciphertext**: in a chosen ciphertext attack, the attacker has access to one or more ciphertexts and their plaintexts; i.e. the attacker has the ability to decrypt chosen portions of the ciphertext message, and use the decrypted portion to discover the key.
+    - 🍮**Chosen ciphertext**: in a chosen ciphertext attack, the attacker has access to one or more ciphertexts and their plaintexts; i.e. the attacker has the 📝ability to decrypt chosen portions of the ciphertext message, and use the decrypted portion to discover the key.
 Chosen ciphertext attacks require access to the algorithm and work by having the attacker perform encryption that results in an expected ciphertext.
 Known plaintext and chosen plaintext attacks require the ability to encrypt data.
 In a chosen ciphertext attack, the attacker can choose the ciphertext output
     - 🍮**Differential cryptanalysis**: a type of chosen plaintext attack, and a general form of cryptanalysis applicable primarily to block ciphers, but also to stream ciphers and cryptographic hash functions; in the broadest sense, it is the study of how differences in information input can affect the resultant difference at the output; advanced methods such as differential cryptanalysis are types of chosen plaintext attacks
         - as an example, an attacker may try to get the receiver to decrypt modified ciphertext, looking for that modification to cause a predictable change to the plaintext
 - 3.7.6 Implementation attacks